 Fraud Prevention and Detection (Joint Service with Sevenoaks District Council) Privacy Notice

-We administer a fraud prevention & detection service so as to ensure the prevention of fraud and corrupt acts within and external to our organisation and to ensure that any instances of these are investigated and dealt with effectively.
+We administer a fraud prevention and detection service so as to ensure the prevention of fraud and corrupt acts within and external to our organisation and to ensure that any instances of these are investigated and dealt with effectively.
 As part of our Anti-fraud and Corruption Strategy, we conduct a programme of pro-active counter fraud reviews into transactions and records held across our different business areas.
 These reviews are designed specifically to identify unusual, erroneous or potentially fraudulent transactions.

 We are required by law to protect the public funds we administer.
 We participate in the National Fraud Initiative administered by the Cabinet Office.